OSGeo/gdal/doc/source/development/rfc/rfc59.1_utilities_as_a_library.rst

 gdal.Info() can be used either with setting the attributes of gdal.InfoOptions() or inlined arguments of gdal.Info().
-Arguments can be specified as array of strings, command line syntax or dedeicated keywords.
+Arguments can be specified as array of strings, command line syntax or dedicated keywords.
 So various combinations are possible :

 ::